Filmmakers benefit by having constructive feedback on works-in-progress at different stages of the process. These programs and services can help:

 Docs In Progress’ longest running program is for documentaries at the rough cut stage.
 Films are selected through a submission process for a public screening and facilitated feedback session.
 Learn more.

 Held jointly with Women in Film and Video, the Roundtables are generally held on the second Monday of every month (except when there are holidays).
 These free gatherings are an antidote to the documentary filmmaker working in isolation, providing a support network, peer feedback, and expert advice.
 Roundtables switch off between Silver Spring (networking and peer feedback on trailers) and Washington DC (networking time plus a guest expert).
+This program is only open to filmmakers based in the DC/Baltimore Metro areas.

 Do you have a great idea for a documentary, but aren’t sure how to turn it into reality?
 Are you swimming under a sea of footage?
 Are you confused by the process of fundraising?
 Do you need fresh eyes to help you turn your three hour rough cut into a PBS hour?
 Are you wondering what to do with your project now that it’s done?